satra/NiPyPe-Paper/nipype_paper.rst

 preprocessing.connect(realign, "realigned\_files", smooth, "in\_files")

-A modelling Workflow is constructed in an analogous manner, by first defining Nodes from model design, model estimation and contrast estimation.
+A modeling Workflow is constructed in an analogous manner, by first defining Nodes from model design, model estimation and contrast estimation.
 We again use SPM Interfaces for this purpose.
 However, NiPyPe adds an extra abstraction Interface for model specification whose output can be used to create models in different packages (e.g., SPM, FSL and NiPy).
 The nodes of this Workflow are: SpecifyModel (NiPyPe model abstraction Interface), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
-The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
+The connected modeling Workflow can be seen on Figure workflow\_from\_scratch.

-We create a master Workflow that connects the preprocessing and modelling Workflows, adds the ability to select data for processing (using DataGrabber Interface) and a DataSink Node to save the outputs of the entire Workflow.
+We create a master Workflow that connects the preprocessing and modeling Workflows, adds the ability to select data for processing (using DataGrabber Interface) and a DataSink Node to save the outputs of the entire Workflow.
 NiPyPe allows connecting Nodes between Workflows.
-We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.
+We will use this feature to connect realignment\_parameters and smoothed\_files to modeling workflow.

 The DataGrabber Interface allows the user to define flexible search patterns which can be parameterized by user defined inputs (such as